Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Insurance

-Employees hired into salaried positions (non-OPS) are eligible to participate in the benefit plans offered by the University.
+Faculty members hired into salaried positions or full-time OPS Positions (30+ hours) may be eligible to participate in the benefit plans offered by the University.
+Other part-time faculty members should contact the Office of Human Resources to determine their eligibility.
 Employees must make a decision to either enroll or not enroll in the insurance plans within 60 days from the date of hire or they must wait until the annual open enrollment period.
 Benefits plans are subject to change but any changes are communicated to all University employees from the HR Benefits Office.

-Brochures outlining eligibility requirements, benefits and costs in more detail than the following brief descriptions are available from Human Resources.
-The HR Web site is also a good resource for benefits information.
-New FSU employees should attend new employee orientation to obtain further information and sign up for benefits.
-For additional information or enrollment forms, visit the Benefits section on the HR Web site (http://www.hr.fsu.edu/).
+Information outlining eligibility requirements, benefits available, and more details are available on the HR Website.
+New FSU employees should attend online New Employee Orientation (NEO) to obtain further information and sign up for benefits.
+For additional information or enrollment forms, visit the Benefits section on the HR website.

 The State of Florida Pre-tax Benefits Plan